The saveloy, or cocktail sausage, is a standard favorite for any occasion.

 - Program the microwave oven to full power for 30 seconds, and heat the sausages.

-- Remove with oven gloves as the cocktail sausages will be very steamy and hot.
+- Remove with oven gloves, as the cocktail sausages will be steamy and hot.

 Frying or Oven Baking

-If you prefer your saveloys with a crispier skin, frying or oven baking could be a great alternative.
+If you prefer your saveloys with crisp skin, frying or oven baking could be a great alternative.

-- Coat them lightly in olive oil and then roast them on an oven tray, at medium heat, rotating once or twice over 10-15 minutes.
+- Coat them lightly in olive oil and roast them on an oven tray at medium heat, rotating once or twice, for 10-15 minutes.

-- To fry the cocktail sausages by frying, heat a small amount of oil in a frying pan.
+- Heat a small amount of oil in a frying pan to fry the cocktail sausages.
 Cook the sausages gently in the oil for 10-12 minutes, turning frequently to prevent burning until thoroughly cooked.

-- Don’t pierce the skin, as this will let the moisture and flavor out.
-Cook the sausages over moderate heat, too high a temperature their burst the skins.
+- Don’t pierce the skin, as this will release moisture and flavor.
+Cook the sausages over moderate heat; too high a temperature will burst the skins.

 A Versatile Snack